We asked a dermatologist if we have to use face toner, and here's the scoop

 When I began building a skin care regimen, I often wondered to myself, “WTF is a toner?”
 I understood the benefits of skin care basics—cleansers, exfoliators, and moisturizers—however, toner was a gray area for me.
 It wasn’t until I worked in the beauty industry that I began to include a toner in my skin care routine.
 I was a consultant for Clinique, and the education executives at the company taught consultants that toner was a liquid exfoliant used immediately after cleansing.
 I discovered toner helps balance your skin’s pH, ensuring your skin can protect itself from environmental stressors such as pollution.

-Recently, I spoke to board-certified dermatologist Dr. Shari Sperling, and she confirmed what I learned about toner close to a decade ago still holds true, among other benefits.
+Recently, I spoke to board-certified dermatologist Shari Sperling, M.D., and she confirmed what I learned about toner close to a decade ago still holds true, among other benefits.
 Dr. Sperling explains:

 What does face toner do?